Guide to essential oils

 Properties

-For health, Hemlock essential oil is recognised for the following properties:
+In health, hemlock essential oil is recognized for these properties:

 • Mucolytic